top of page

 Search

-Celebrating a year of wins: Tracking and setting goals
+Celebrating a year of wins: How to track and set goals

 Well, I don't know about you, but it's been an interesting few years for me.
 In January, I tend to get bogged down by all the New Year's resolutions and "new year, new me" propaganda.
 I used to love sitting down and mapping out the yearly quarters.